om-arya/T.O.M/README.md

 ## Contributing 🤚
 Contributions are always welcome and **greatly appreciated**.
 We would love to make T.O.M. best suited for the needs of our audiences.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 Or, you can contact us directly and submit ideas.
-You can also simply open an issue with the tag "enhancement".

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)